All-less/awesome-phd-advice/README.md

 ### How to network with others?

-Networking on the Network: A Guide to Professional Skills for PhD Students
+[1] Phil Agre.
+[Networking on the Network: A Guide to Professional Skills for PhD Students](files/networking-on-the-network.pdf).
+Personal Writing

 <br>

 ### How to search for jobs?

-My Experiences Getting an Academic Job - Pratap Tokekar
+[1] Pratap Tokekar.
+[My Experiences Getting an Academic Job](files/my-experiences-getting-an-academic-job.pdf).
+Personal Writing